Tom32i/portfolio-old/data/article/serialization.md

 ### Your domain logic lies into the normalizer

-The Serializer component is shiped with several encoders (notably _JSON_ and _YML_ encoders) but you could write quick easily an encoder for any format you need: _CSV_, _YAML_,...
+The Serializer component is shiped with several encoders (notably _JSON_ and _XML_ encoders) but you could write quick easily an encoder for any format you need: _CSV_, _XML_,...

 But the heart of the problem of serialization is to transform your object into array (a.k.a the normalization), that's what you do in JMS when you write annotations to tell which property should be included and how.